-This publication documents the Dialogic® Global Call API for IP technology as it is implemented in Dialogic® Host Media Processing Software Release 3.1LIN.
+This publication describes the Dialogic® Global Call API for IP technology as it is implemented in Dialogic® Host Media Processing (HMP) Software.
 The Dialogic® Global Call API implementation in Dialogic® System Release software is documented in a separate set of documents.